Portrait

 International cooperation

 In international cooperation, we work with over 70 partner organizations in various areas to empower vulnerable people: We provide humanitarian aid in crises and conflicts and are involved in peacebuilding.
 We help to secure livelihoods by providing education, promoting basic medical care and food sovereignty.
 We firmly oppose violence against women and children and support educational activities for social change.
-We also encourage our partner organizations to align their activities with the principles of good governance and human rights.
-Across all programs and projects, we stand up for gender equality and climate justice.
+We also encourage our partner organizations to align their activities with the principles of good governance and to commit to respecting human rights.
+We are committed to gender equality and climate justice in all our programs and projects.

 .